 Director: Abel Gance

 In allusion to Emile Zola’s controversial publication, J’accuse is Abel Gance’s lengthy and tragic World War I film (an explicitly anti-war film) about two young frenchmen whose lives are caught up in the chaos of war.
-Some of the scenes were shot on true battlefields in 1918, and the most vivid scenes to my mind are a) the peaceful scenes of pre-war France in small-town Provence, and b) the ghostly, shell-shocked vision of Jean (one of the two main characters) as he watches thousands of dead soldiers arise from the battlefield and return home.
+Some of the scenes were shot on true battlefields in 1918, and the most vivid scenes to my mind are a) the peaceful scenes of pre-war France in small-town Provence, and b) the ghostly, shell-shocked vision of Jean (one of the two main characters) as he watches thousands of dead soldiers arise from the battlefield and return home -a scene which was inspired by a Gustave Doré from the Biblical Book of Isaiah.